-This is quite an interesting photo taken from the “The Secret Teachings of Aikido.”
-I believe the photo dates from the mid-to-late 1950s, which would put him in his 70s.
-His upper body development is quite remarkable, and the Founder took pride in his physical conditioning.
+This is quite an interesting photo taken in the early 1960s at the Aikikai Hombu Dojo which would put the Founder in his late 70s.
+O-Sensei’s body development was quite remarkable, and the Founder took pride in his physical conditioning.

 I once remember Sadateru Arikawa Sensei saying, “The Founder had no wrists!”
 By that he meant that the thickness of his forearms extended right into his hands so that it appeared he had no wrists!
 This photo demonstrates what Arikawa Sensei was talking about.

 For another take on the Founder’s powerful physique, here is a comment from Shizuo Imaizumi Sensei of the Shin Budo Kai: